puppetlabs/puppetdb/documentation/maintain_and_tune.markdown

 When you remove a node from your Puppet deployment, it should be marked as **deactivated** in PuppetDB.
 This will ensure that any resources exported by that node will stop appearing in the catalogs served to the remaining agent nodes.

 * PuppetDB can automatically mark nodes that haven't checked in recently as **expired**.
 Expiration is simply the automatic version of deactivation; the distinction is important only for record keeping.
 Expired nodes behave the same as deactivated nodes.
-To enable this, use the [`node-ttl` setting][node_ttl].
+By default, nodes are expired after 7 days of inactivity; to configure this, use the [`node-ttl` setting][node_ttl].
 * If you prefer to manually deactivate nodes, use the following command on your puppet master:

         $ sudo puppet node deactivate <node> [<node> ...]